Check Point is changing SYN packets to ACKs ?

 • Another firewall is blocking the ACK or RST.

-You may find you have a scenerio which fits one of the above points, and ACK packets are leaving the firewall and no response is being given.
-In which case the inital 3 way handshake is failing.
+You may find you have a scenario which fits one of the above points, and ACK packets are leaving the firewall and no response is being given.
+In which case the initial 3 way handshake is failing.

-To allow for the firewall to allow a SYN through a established connection you can set the following kernel global setting :
+To allow for the firewall to allow a SYN through a established connection the following kernel global setting should be applied.

-Set the option Temporarily (does not survive reboot) :
+In order to set the option Temporarily (does not survive reboot) the following kernel settings is applied.

 1. fw ctl set int fw_reuse_established_conn [port_number]